-Why the Commission evaluates and monitors
+Why the Commission conducts impact assessments, evaluations and monitoring

 Evaluations assess the progress made towards achieving the programme’s objectives and build an evidence base to improve the implementation of the current programme.